matbesancon/hugo-site/content/post/2019-09-12-bridging-indicator.markdown

 or passing a different formulation of the same problem, without having access to what happens under the hood in a black-box proprietary solver.

-The MOI system thus helps present and future researchers to avoid the pitfalls of the *two-language problem* of optimization.
+The MOI system thus helps present and future researchers to avoid the pitfalls of the *two-language problem* of mathematical optimization.

 ## Further resources